Buddhism now

 New

-• Morning meditation — The path does not end with the realisation of emptiness.
+• Morning meditation — The ultimate source of unskilful actions.

 Perfect Wisdom